main

 2. Set environment variables to update the installation files:

-3. The cluster domain name for your Kubernetes cluster.
+• CLUSTER_DOMAIN specifies the cluster domain name of the Kubernetes cluster.

 In this example, the namespace variable is defined as kafka and the listener type is route.